Mersey Ferry: Future

 In January 2018, the Mayor of the Liverpool City Region, Steve Rotheram announced that plans had been drawn up for a new vessel.
 The announcement stated that naval architects had prepared initial designs and there would be a period of public consultation on the designs.
+In November 2022 a contract for a new vessel was placed jointly with Cammell Laird and Netherlands shipbuilders Damen Group.
+It will be named Royal Daffodil and enter service in 2026.